Where can I find information about diagnosis or management of juvenile Batten disease?

 The average patient with a rare disease visits 8 physicians and receives 2 to 3 misdiagnoses before being correctly diagnosed.
 On average, this takes 7.6 years.
 In rare and currently incurable disease such as Juvenile Batten, lack of a diagnosis or misdiagnoses increases family stress, is expensive, time-consuming, can result in mistreatment, and prevents access to effective medical and family support services.
 If you or your doctor suspect your child has juvenile or another form of Batten disease, the following institutions provide diagnostic testing, health management and genetic counseling services for Batten.

-- Emory Lysosomal and Peroxisomal Storage Disease Center (Atlanta, GA)
+- Emory’s Lysosomal and Peroxisomal Storage Disease Center

-- Lysosomal Storage Disorders Program (Children’s National Health System)
+- Lysosomal Storage Disorders Program (Children’s National Medical Center)

-- Neurogenetics and Lysosomal Storage Disease Center at St. Joseph’s Children’s Hospital (Paterson, NJ)
+- Neurogenetics and Lysosomal Storage Disease Center St. Joseph’s Healthcare System (Patterson, NJ)

 Patient Support – For patients and families